 Learn About Pulmonary Arterial Hypertension

-- The symptoms of PAH are common to other diseases which makes it more difficult to diagnose.
+- Because the symptoms of PAH are similar to other diseases, such as shortness of breath, it can be difficult to diagnose.

-- PAH is a complex condition that will usually worsen without the right treatment.
+- PAH will get worse without the right treatment.

 How Pulmonary Arterial Hypertension Affects Your Body